CiscoDevNet/intersight-powershell/docs/Get-IntersightApplianceNodeOpStatus.md

 ```

 ### -Name
-Specifies the name of the VirtualizationIweCluster.
+Specifies the name of the ApplianceNodeOpStatus.

 ```yaml
 Type: String